arpitbbhayani/articles/blogs/consistent-hashing.md

 Things become interesting when the system gains some traction and it needs to be scaled to 7 nodes, which means now the hash function should do `mod 7` instead of a `mod 5`.
 Changing the hash function implies changing the mapping and association of files with storage nodes.
 We first need to administer the new associations and see which files required to be moved from one node to another.

-With the new hash function the same 5 files 'f1.txt', 'f2.txt', 'f3.txt', 'f4.txt', 'f5.txt' will now be associated with storage nodes D, E, F, G, A. Here we see that changing the hash function requires us move every single one of the 5 files to a different node.
+With the new hash function the same 5 files 'f1.txt', 'f2.txt', 'f3.txt', 'f4.txt', 'f5.txt' will now be associated with storage nodes D, E, F, G, A. Here we see that changing the hash function requires us to move every single one of the 5 files to a different node.

 ![File association changed](https://user-images.githubusercontent.com/4745789/82738059-b9e6a100-9d52-11ea-8cf3-f264b4a195b1.png)

 If we have to change the hash function every time we scale up or down and if this requires us to move not all but even half of the data, the process becomes super expensive and in longer run infeasible.
-So we need a way to minimize the data movement required during scale ups or scale downs; and this is where Consistent Hashing kicks which is designed to minimize this data transfer.
+So we need a way to minimize the data movement required during scale-ups or scale-downs, and this is where Consistent Hashing fits in as it is designed to minimize this data transfer.

 # Consistent Hashing
 The main advantage we seek by using Consistent Hashing is that almost all the objects stay assigned to the same storage node even as the number of nodes change, either we scale up or down.